marynader6/commProject-Spring2019/README.md

 - To get BER vs Eb/No figure:
   - Double click on AWGN channel and change “Eb/No” to EbNo
   - In command window of matlab write bertool
-  - Change Eb/No range to -10:10, change modulation type according to each scheme, then click plot
+  - Change Eb/No range to -10:10
   - Click on “Monte Carlo” tab
-  - Change Eb/No range to -10:.5:10, browse and choose your simulink model, write variable name of “To workspace “ block,  then click on run
+  - Change Eb/No range to -10:.5:10, browse and choose your simulink model, write variable name of **To workspace** block,  then click on run

 ## Scatter plot
 ### Before Noise